freedomofpress/securedrop-docs/docs/development/qubes_staging.rst

 .. code:: sh

-   qvm-create sd-staging-base-$SERVER_OS --class StandaloneVM --property virt_mode=hvm --label green qvm-volume extend sd-staging-base-$SERVER_OS:root 20g
-   qvm-prefs sd-staging-base-$SERVER_OS memory 2000
-   qvm-prefs sd-staging-base-$SERVER_OS maxmem 2000
-   qvm-prefs sd-staging-base-$SERVER_OS kernel ''
+   qvm-create sd-staging-base-focal --class StandaloneVM --property virt_mode=hvm --label green qvm-volume extend sd-staging-base-focal:root 20g qvm-prefs sd-staging-base-focal memory 2000 qvm-prefs sd-staging-base-focal maxmem 2000 qvm-prefs sd-staging-base-focal kernel ''

 The commands above will create a new StandaloneVM, expand the storage space and memory available to it, as well as disable the integrated kernel support.